Hypoallergenic Titanium Conch Piercing Jewelry

 The goal is to be able to play with volumes and lines while maintaining optimal comfort thanks to titanium.

-Connect your conch to other areas of the ear
+Pairing your conch with other ear areas

 FAQ – Conch piercing and titanium jewelry